CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 8. Close Microsoft Edge.

 ### Task 2: Configure conditional access with MFA

+In this task you will create a conditional access policy that requires Alex Wilber to use MFA when accessing Office 365.

 1. Switch to **SEA-SVR1** and sign in with the password **Pa55w.rd**.